wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Added text to explain that any unique device identifier can be
-      used, not just serial number - serial number is simple and easy, but anything which is unique (and can be communicated to the customer) will work (BF).
+      used, not just serial number - serial number is simple and easy,

-   o  Lots of clarifications from Joe Clarke.